privacy-scaling-explorations/maci/docs/testing.md

 Note the locations of the `.zkey` files as the CLI requires them as command-line flags.

-You cand download a `.zkey` files and associated `.r1cs` file with witness generation binaries from [here](https://github.com/privacy-scaling-explorations/maci/wiki/Download-Precompiled-Circuit-and-Zkeys).
+You can download a `.zkey` files and associated `.r1cs` file with witness generation binaries from [here](https://github.com/privacy-scaling-explorations/maci/wiki/Download-Precompiled-Circuit-and-Zkeys).

 ### Compile the witness generation binaries